 You can also A/B test where you cross-sell and upsell.
 Some places to consider adding cross-selling or upselling opportunities include:

-Image description: Everlane provides a carousel of product suggestions in their cart pages.
+Image description: Everlane displays a carousel of product suggestions on its cart pages.

 Many brands use a mix of the above, which can provide some great inspiration for your own upsell and cross-sell flows.
-But, of course, testing is essential to understand what your target customers respond best to.
+But, of course, testing is essential to understanding what your target customers respond to best.

 Image description: CurlSmith uses a pop-up to guide users toward a product quiz.